Convergence of the Time Discrete Metamorphosis Model on Hadamard Manifolds

-The proof of convergence in \cite{BeEf14} imports as an essential ingredient a representation formula for images via integration of the weak material derivative along motion paths for the time continuous metamorphosis model in the Euclidean setting.
+The proof of the Mosco--convergence in \cite{BeEf14} incorporates as an essential ingredient a representation formula for images via integration of the weak material derivative along motion paths for the time continuous metamorphosis model in the Euclidean setting.
 Here, we no longer make use of such a representation formula.
-Indeed, our convergence result can thus be considered as a stronger result even in the case of images as pointwise maps into a Euclidean space.
+Indeed, our Mosco--convergence result can thus be considered as a stronger result even in the case of images as pointwise maps into a Euclidean space.